 - Over 100,000 employees

 "The problems we solve come down to people.
 While our technology provides significant support, we work very closely with our customers.”

 Building and deploying a Predictive Asset Maintenance application

-In just 14 weeks, BakerHughesC3.ai delivered a production-ready AI application, BHC3 Predictive Asset Maintenance, to address the oil and gas company’s objectives.
-The team worked with the company to ingest, clean, and integrate 10 years of operational data, totaling over 10 billion records, for 100 ESP wells across two countries.
-We designed a unified data model consisting of over 30 models, representing data from 16 sources, including telemetry, ESP operational data and characteristics, outage reports, production data, fluid analyses, operational set points, and other sources.
+In just 14 weeks, BakerHughesC3.ai (BHC3) delivered a production-ready AI application, BHC3 Predictive Asset Maintenance, to address the oil and gas company’s objectives.
+The team worked with the company to ingest, clean and integrate 10 years of operational data, totaling over 10 billion records, for 100 ESP wells across two countries.
+The unified data model consists of over 30 models, representing data from 16 sources, including telemetry, ESP operational data and characteristics, outage reports, production data, fluid analyses, operational set points and other sources.